Septias/bachelor-thesis/main.typ

 ]

 === Lists
 The list type in Nix is very versatile in that it allows the concatenation of any arbitrary elements to each other.
 While this gives the most power to the programmer, it is notoriously hard to derive a type for these lists.
 A list type that aggregates all item types to a list type best describes the underlying structure but is very rigid and impossible to apply to generic functions like maps that would expect a homogenous list with elements of type T. The other option is to optimistically check every list item and create a homogenous list type [T] for arrays that only inhabit one element type.
 While this is possible, it would already be useless for lists that consist of string and path elements.
 An aggregate type would be created for these lists because string and path are principally different, even though they are used interchangeably in practice.
-SimpleNix still sticks to the later approach and tries to create a pure list but resorts to an enumeration otherwise.
+SimpleNix sticks to the latter approach and tries to create a pure list but resorts to an enumeration otherwise.

 #figure(
   align(left)[